numbered-works/numbered-works.github.io/_drafts/the-wild-king.md

 Entrance/Guardian.
 Castle walls and locked door.
 Multiple entrances.
 Climb/tunnel/etc. One tower, a wandering monster.
 Roll to discover manner of entrance.

 ### Outer Ward
 First garden level.
 Wall dwellers.
 Ravine/drop to secret garden.
 Waterfall.
-Hole in the oak: “Next, the players are asked to make a decision: north toward rushing water or wind or east toward a faint green glow.
-If they strike north, they hit a room covered in a magic rug that will teleport them far east into the dungeon.
-If they head east, they will encounter grabbing roots that can snatch items away from them.
-Both of these encounters act on the players, teaching them that even benign things can carry risk, but not in a rock-falls-everyone-dies manner.”
+Multiple directions to travel.

 ### Inner Garden
 Deeper garden level.
 A secret room behind the waterfall.
 Table of garden challenges/encounters/finds.
 Poisonous/carnivorous plants.
 Creeping vines.
 Monsters.
 Enchantment.
 Plants to water.
 Fairy circles.
 Ponds.
 Goblin prisoner.
 Giant eggs.

 ### Dining Room
 Dinner with the wild king and ghouls.
 Food effects.
-Strange food from the garden. "find us this dish/ingredient/antidote" the ghouls are the king’s undead children.
+Strange food from the garden.
+"find us this dish/ingredient/antidote" the ghouls are the king’s undead children.
 The kidnapped prince.
 King fully wilds out/is redeemed/sleeps.
 Catch the king?

-## Items
+## Treasures table
 1. A tattered ballroom gown.
 If a player wears it the king will dance with them.
 2. A copper crown.
 Anyone who wears it is protected from attack by ghouls.
 3. A clay ring that turns the wearer to stone.
 The effect disappears when the ring is removed.
 If submerged in water, the ring will dissolve after a short period.

+## Food Effects table